mithrandie/csvq/docs/_posts/2006-01-02-analytic-functions.md

 _return_
 : [primitive value]({{ '/reference/value.html#primitive_types' | relative_url }})

-Return the first value in a group.
+Returns the first value in a group.
-If _IGNORE NULLS_ keywords are specified, then return the first value that is not a null.
+If _IGNORE NULLS_ keywords are specified, then returns the first value that is not a null.

 ### LAST_VALUE